-How to do multi-cloud networking abstraction and orchestration across AWS, Azure and Google?
+How to Implement Multicloud Networking Abstraction and Orchestration across AWS, Azure and Google

 Growth of Multi-cloud

 Enterprise that are levering the public clouds such as AWS, Azure and Google are also beginning to leverage multiple public clouds at the same time.

 While multi-cloud leverage makes good public cloud strategy, enabling a multi-cloud architecture that includes two or more cloud providers is a challenge on many fronts.
 From an enterprise point of view, all the considerations and requirements for access, networking and security that applied to one cloud provider must apply to both.

 While each provider’s underlying infrastructure services are built to address networking, segmentation, isolation, load balancing, security, access etc., and each provider delivers a sophisticated management and orchestration interface to configure these IAAS services, there is no common command and control for multi-cloud networking.

 While each public cloud provider brings a rich set of common infrastructure services, they are all unique in their nomenclature, function, configuration, APIs, control and visibility.
 In addition, these services need to deploy, orchestrated, configured and viewed using each cloud providers orchestration and management console.
 Each cloud provide provides automation and scripting tools that only address their services.

 The table below for list some of the core networking services and functions across AWS, Azure and Google that need to be enlisted when leveraging these cloud providers.

 |Virtual Network||VPC & Subnets||VNET & Subnet||VPC and Sub-Network|

 |Peering||AWS Peering or DirectConnect||Azure Peering or ExpressRoute||Google Cloud Interconnect|